Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Wave Computing for Wireless Systems

 \subsection{Over-the-Air Channel Parameter Estimation}

-Characterization of wireless channels is an important requirement for beamforming, which can be realizing using metasurface-based apertures.
-With the ever growing demands for next-generation wireless systems to offer reduced latencies and increased channel capacities, there is a significant need for technological breakthroughs, both in the hardware layer and the signal processing layer.
+Characterization of wireless channels is an important requirement for beamforming, which can be realized using metasurface-based apertures.
+With the ever-growing demands for next-generation wireless systems to offer reduced latencies and increased channel capacities, there is a significant need for technological breakthroughs, both in the hardware layer and the signal processing layer.
 In this context, from a channel perspective, increased carrier frequencies, such as the Frequency Range 2 (FR2) frequencies and the terahertz (THz) spectrum, can offer significant opportunities due to the availability of wider frequency bandwidths.
 Conventional channel characterization solutions rely on the use of array-based sounders to measure the channel response.
-A significant challenge with this approach is that such architectures can require an unpractical large number of elements, especially at high frequencies, due to the reduced wavelengths, as well as suffering from increased power consumption, circuit losses, and large costs of hardware component.
+A significant challenge with this approach is that such architectures can require an unpractically large number of elements, especially at high frequencies, due to the reduced wavelengths, as well as suffering from increased power consumption, circuit losses, and large costs of hardware components.
 RIS-based metasurfaces integrated with wave computing capabilities can offer advantages to tackle these challenges.

-Localization and direction of arrival (DoA) estimation play an important role in channel characterization tasks.
-Sensing the wireless channel and EM visualization (or mapping) of the channel will be one of the key ISAC enablers for future 6G networks~\cite{GGJ2024}.
+Localization and DoA estimation play an important role in channel characterization tasks.
+Sensing the wireless channel and EM visualization (or mapping) of the channel will be one of the key ISAC enablers for future 6G networks~\cite{GGJ2024_all}.
 In this context, DoA estimation and channel sensing can be considered variants of an inverse problem, involving the retrieval of the location and DoA information of users.
 Solving these problems may require significant hardware resources due to the increased computational complexity of the processing algorithms, especially at high frequencies.
 Wave computing realized by metasurfaces can offer FT-based calculations executed at the speed of light to achieve spatial-frequency (or k-space) processing of the channel data \cite{cotrufoa2024metamaterials}.
-Such wave-domain-based computing architectures inspired by metamaterial-based devices can pave the way for real-time channel sensing capabilities, offering key technological enablers for the future wireless networks with ultra-low latencies.
-It is worth noting that EM computing can be executed directly in the hardware layer using a metasurface, which can be realized with multiple distributed RIS panels to enable multiple functionalities simultaneously.
+In addition, wave computing can also support efficient Channel Knowledge Map (CKM) construction through low-latency, analog spatial channel feature extraction.